BAT: Better Audio Transformer Guided by Convex Gated Probing

 The following ablations gradually introduce and evaluate the methodological enhancements in BAT.
 The first part is independent of the architecture or SSL, and refines the audio preprocessing pipeline in general.
 The second part enhances the ViT with an attention gate.
 Not only does it improve the base model, but it also addresses the problem of uninformative self-attention outputs in D2V~\citep{baevski2022data2vec} and enables us to generate better SSL targets.
 The last part enhances the decoder in the SSL stage, and by using CGP, we demonstrate that it shifts the semantic features to later layers of the pretrained encoder.

-\textbf{Setup.} All pre-trainings are conducted exclusively on AS-2M, containing 1,932,574 audio clips of 10 seconds each.
+\textbf{Ablation setup.} All pretrainings are conducted exclusively on AS-2M, containing 1,912,024 audio clips of 10 seconds each.
 The recordings are resampled to 16~kHz.
 Unlike EAT and SSLAM, we do not rely on the legacy fairseq implementation of D2V2~\citep{baevski2022_data2vec2} and Audio-MAE~\citep{huang2022_AMAE}.
-We provide a new PyTorch implementation to foster reproducibility.
-For a fair comparison with EAT and SSLAM, we adopt similar hyperparameters across all pre-training experiments: batch size of 48 with 16 inverse-block masked views per sample, 400k optimization steps, 50k steps linear learning rate warmup from $1\mathrm{e}{-6}$ to $5\mathrm{e}{-4}$ and 350k steps cosine decay to $1\mathrm{e}{-6}$, and a weight decay of 0.05.
+We provide a native PyTorch implementation to foster reproducibility.
+For a fair comparison with EAT and SSLAM, we adopt similar hyperparameters across all pretraining experiments: batch size of 48 with 16 inverse-block masked views per sample, 400~k optimization steps, 50~k steps of linear learning rate warmup from $1\mathrm{e}{-6}$ to $5\mathrm{e}{-4}$ and 350~k steps cosine decay to $1\mathrm{e}{-6}$, and a weight decay of 0.05.
 In contrast to EAT and SSLAM, we exclude the large loss-scaling factors inherited from the D2V2 framework.
-We found that scaling the global token loss by $8\times10^4$ creates optimization instability and compromises reproducibility, as evidenced by our initial findings.
+We find that scaling the global token loss by a factor of $8\times10^4$ or any other value causes optimization instability and compromises reproducibility.
 By weighting global and local losses equally, we maintain a simplified and transparent objective that avoids the need for heuristic scaling.
-We also use {bfloat16} mixed-precision optimization instead of {float16}.
+We use {bfloat16} mixed-precision optimization instead of {float16}.
 All ablations are conducted on AS-20k utilizing CGP with 10~k prototypes, 500 steps linear learning rate warmup from $1\mathrm{e}{-6}$ to $1\mathrm{e}{-3}$ and 20~k steps cosine decay to $1\mathrm{e}{-6}$, and a weight decay of 0.05.
 For these ablations, we use the conventional binary cross-entropy loss.